 Some of the small neighborhoods that make up South Austin include:

 - Barton Hills: this neighborhood is popular with professionals and young families.
 Most homes here were built around the mid-70s.
-Barton Hills is one of the trendiest in the South Austin real estate market.
+Barton Hills is one of the trendiest in the South Austin real estate market and has many single-family rental homes.

 - Zilker: thanks to being accessible to various outdoor destinations, Zilker is popular among outdoor enthusiasts.